Eli Lilly to launch half-priced versions of two more insulin treatments

 Lilly now plans to launch new versions of Humalog Junior KwikPen and Humalog Mix75/25, which contains a mix of fast- and intermediate-acting insulin.

-Both the new versions will have a list price of $265.20 for a package of five ‘KwikPens’ and will be available by mid-April, the company said.
+Both the new versions will have a list price of $265.20 for a pack of five ‘KwikPens’ and will be available by mid-April, the company said.

-The cost of insulin for treating type 1 diabetes in the United States nearly doubled from 2012 to 2016, and anecdotal stories have cropped up from patients describing the rationing of the medicine.
+Lilly in May started selling a half-priced version of Humalog called Insulin Lispro.

-Lilly in May started selling a half-priced version of Humalog called Insulin Lispro, as it sought to quell growing criticism from lawmakers into the rising prices of the life-saving medicine.
+Novo Nordisk said earlier this month it would offer free insulin to U.S. patients in immediate need, following its announcement in September that U.S. patients can buy three vials or two packs of pens of its analog insulins for $99.

-Novo Nordisk said earlier this month it would offer free insulin to U.S. patients in immediate need.
+In April, a U.S. congressional committee called on executives from Novo, Sanofi and Lilly to testify about the rising costs of the drug.

 Reporting by Manas Mishra in Bengaluru; Editing by Maju Samuel